The 7 Adventure Vacations You Need to Take in Your Lifetime

 Explore the Egyptian Pyramids

 A bucket list mainstay for good reason, Egypt’s pyramids are an awe-inspiring sight—all 118 (and counting) of them.
 But how do you know which ones are truly worth your precious vacation time?
 Book an expertly curated tour—they’ve done the homework for you.
-Our pick: Cox & Kings’ 9-day Egypt: Past & Present which combines antiquarian must-sees (trekking through Luxor Temple—built in 1400 BCE) and comparatively modern thrills, like flexing your shopping muscle within the teeming courtyards of Khan el-Khalili souk.
+Our pick: Cox & Kings’ 9-day Egypt: Past & Present, which combines antiquarian must-sees (trekking through Luxor Temple—built in 1400 BCE) and comparatively modern thrills, like flexing your shopping muscle within the teeming courtyards of Khan el-Khalili in Cairo.

 Ski in Georgia (the Country, not the State)